Maxrod98/course-planning-lang/README.md

 ```

-How can a student use this programming language right away?
+##A more in depth script for the CSCE 2017 Texas A&M catalog:

 ```
-#A more in depth script for the CSCE 2017 Texas A&M catalog:

 courseload CSCE_ALGORITHMS_TRACK has
   CSCE411
   CSCE433